 “Let’s clarify expectations so we’re all on the same page.”

-This is the most effective communicative style for managers, which can help you build trust, clarity, and alignment by fostering a collaborative and high-performing team environment.
+This is the most effective communication style for managers, helping you build trust, clarity, and alignment by fostering a collaborative culture and high-performing team environment.

-The impact of each communication style on team behavior
+What is the impact of each communication style on team behavior?

-Let’s have a look at the impact of different communication styles on team behavior!
+Let’s have a look at the impact of different communication styles on team behavior in detail:

 1. Passive: Creates confusion and inaction

-When a leader uses passive communication, they avoid giving direct feedback, hesitate to make decisions, and often go along with whatever others say.
-This creates confusion and a lack of clarity for the team.
+Passive communication creates confusion and a lack of clarity for the team.
+As they avoid giving direct feedback, hesitate to make decisions, and often go along with whatever others say.

 Impact on team behavior